VilleOlof/Toolbox/README.md

 - **[Notes](./modules/Notes.svelte)**
     Allows you to write notes and save them between sessions (Or not!).
 - **[Folders](./modules/Folders.svelte)**
-    A small module that allows you to bind folders to icon buttons.
+    A small module that allows you to bind folders to colorful icon buttons.
     This is useful for quickly opening common used folders.
     Hover over an icon to see the folder path and modify it.